silverstripe/developer-docs/en/05_Contributing/01_Code.md

 ## Step-by-step: how to contribute code {#step-by-step}

-[notice]
+> [!WARNING]
-The examples below assume you are making a change that applies to the `5.1` branch.
+> The examples below assume you are making a change that applies to the `5.1` branch.
+>

-Please adjust the commands as appropriate for the version of Silverstripe CMS that you're targeting.
+> Please adjust the commands as appropriate for the version of Silverstripe CMS that you're targeting.
 See [picking the right version](#picking-the-right-version).
-[/notice]

 ### Editing files directly on GitHub